Deadheading Flowers Made Easy: A Step-by-Step Garden Guide

 purple blue bachelor's button growing in the garden

-Many plants will keep blooming right up until frost if you keep deadheading regularly.
-It’s the easiest way to stretch your garden’s color show a little longer.
+Many plants will bloom right up until frost if you keep up with deadheading.
+It’s the most reliable way to stretch your garden’s color show as long as possible.

 bright colored red, fuchsia, yellow, and orange zinnias

-These plants will reward you with more blooms and a longer flowering season when you regularly remove spent flowers:
+These plants will give you more blooms and a longer flowering season when you regularly remove spent flowers:

 • Zinnias